 [Author’s Note: This content has been unlawfully copied and pasted into another blog.
-I’ve asked the offender to take it down and hopefully he’ll have the common sense to respect my request.]
+I’ve asked the offender to take it down and hopefully he’ll have the common sense to respect my request.
+Update: after I messed with the thief a bit, he finally took it down.
+Victory!]

 For me, one of the biggest enhancements in Windows 8 is the ability to run Hyper-V in the client O/S. This means I don’t have to have a server O/S running on my laptop; I can simply run virtual machines with whatever I need.
 For example, the shiny new RTM build of SharePoint Server 2013 that was released recently.